AlexOBarnes/StarWatch/dashboard/README.md

 ### - Page 1: Home Page
 `'Current Aurora Status'`

 Shows aurora activity around the UK overlaid with the current cloud cover by county.
-Combining these two factors give a holistic representation of the likelihood that inhabitants of each country will be able to see aurora activity in their area.
+Combining these two factors give a holistic representation of the likelihood that inhabitants of each county will currently be able to see aurora activity in their.

 `'Tonight's visibility'`

-Combines data on both cloud coverage and local visibility data to give a comprehensive evaluation of how good the conditions are in each county for stargazing.
+Combines data on cloud coverage and local visibility to give a comprehensive evaluation of how good the conditions are in each county for stargazing.

 `'Image of the day'`